Launching a new product comes with plenty of challenges and the way we’re launching products as PMMs is shifting; it’s getting faster.

 In the future, you might have products that are designed more for fit and function rather than having to worry about how the operator interfaces with it.
 Instead, you put on glasses, and you could see your interface to your devices.

-You might say, "Hey, that seems a little far in the future".
-But if we talk to people 15 years ago about carrying a phone around in your pocket all day, every day, they'd say you're crazy.
+You might say, "Hey, that seems a little far in the future."
+But if we talked to people 15 years ago about carrying a phone around in your pocket all day, every day, they'd say you're crazy.
 That's where we're going and this is why it's so exciting to us fundamentally changing the way we're communicating product information.

 How did we get this technology?